Suki ni Naru Sono Shunkan o: Plot

 Koyuki considered it as something that is for making him feel normal, even though it was her true feeling.
 Seeing Hina cry Kotaro which was hiding there because Arisa told him that she was acting weird (it was a scene where Arisa opens her to some one that she was alone and Kotaro and Hina was the good friends that she had because of her old experience) he get angry with Koyuki and that time he admits to himself and others that he is in love with Hina.

 The movie credits are shown but the story does not end here, between credits there is a scene where Natsuki and Yu invites Kotaro and Hina for a double date.
 It was that time after an argue regarding brother sister love complex he confesses his love to her and she stops running.
 And then in response saying “I know”.
 In which confusing him.
 Then when Natsuki and Yu question why they're so slow then comments on how red he looks.
 Hina runs along with Natsuki and Yu with Kotaro having to run to catch up.

-The movie ends with a happy ending.